 But why?
 If your coffee has already lost freshness due to transportation or poor shelf life management (Ahem, supermarket coffee), then there is no chance for the ultimate morning coffee experience.

-This also highlights another issue surrounding expiry date.
-When looking at coffee life span, you should be using ‘roast date’ as the indicator of freshness instead of ‘expiry date’.
+This also highlights another issue surrounding the expiry date.
+When looking at coffee lifespan, you should use ‘roast date’ as the indicator of freshness rather than ‘expiry date’.

-Expiration is determined by the company meaning it could be 2 year old coffee if those are the parameters they use.
-With roast date, you can clearly see the date it was produced and therefore, you'll know exactly when to use it by (or bin it).
+The company determines expiration, so it could be 2-year-old coffee if that's the parameter they use.
+With the roast date, you can clearly see when it was produced, so you'll know exactly when to use it (or bin it).

 FAQs